terraform-ibm-modules/terraform-ibm-icd-postgresql/examples/fscloud/README.md

 ## Before you begin

-- You need a Hyper Protect Crypto Service instance and root key available in the region that you want to deploy your PostgreSQL database instance to.
+- You need a Hyper Protect Crypto Services instance and root key available in the region that you want to deploy your PostgreSQL database instance to.